In this episode you’ll hear:

 If you’re inspired by this episode, I’d love to hear your biggest Aha! moments.
 Take a screenshot of you listening on your device and post it to your social media and tag me, @christieturley!

+Welcome to The Intuition-Led Business.
 I’m your host, Christie Turley.
-Today’s episode is all about the vantage point of Failure.
+And today’s episode is all about the vantage point of Failure.
 Now Failure is a topic that a lot of people like to avoid because, hey, we like to avoid failure.
 So let’s avoid talking about it.
 Well, the funny thing is, that’s exactly what could be holding you back in your success.
 If you find that you can’t accept failure or you can’t embrace failure, you’ll get more Failure.
 What we resist, persists.

 So let’s talk about how we can reframe failure.
 What other ways can we look at Failure?
 What’s another angle of Failure.
 Well, I had a dream the other night and I’ll tell you about that dream.
 So this changed my perspective on failure, and that’s what this whole episode is about.
 I’m gonna be using words like perspective, angle, reframe, Vantage Point—it’s all the same thing!
 So in this dream, I actually was looking for my car in this huge parking lot.
 And I decided to climb up this mound of rubble.